Geodesics in Jet Space: Proof of theorem

 These periods blow up along three line segments in the diamond and nowhere else.
-These segments form a tilted ``Z'' whose middle segment, labelled Leg 2, is the segment of the $a$-axis inside the diamond.
-See figure \ref{fig: Z}.
-The other two strokes of the Z are made up of the bounding edges $a+ b = -1$ denoted Leg 1 and $a+ b = +1$ called Leg 3.
-Blow up of periods along Leg 2, ($b =0$), occurs since Hill endpoint $u(a,b) \to \infty$ as $b \to 0$.
-Blow up along Legs 1 and 3 occur because as we approach either of these legs we have that $G(1)^2 \to 1$, that is, the `mountain peaks'' $x = \pm 1$ of $G(x)^2$ get closer and closer to satisfying $G(x)^2 = 1$, finally piercing $G(x)^2 = 1$ at points of these legs, making periods very long through the reciprocal $1/\sqrt{1 - G(x)^2}$ occurring in all three period integrals.
+These segments form a tilted ``Z'' whose middle segment, labelled $Leg 2$, is the segment of the $a$-axis inside the diamond, see figure \ref{fig:PEN-picture}.
+The other two strokes of the $Z$ are made up of the bounding edges of the diamond, denoted by $Leg 1$, the locus $a+ b = -1$ and $Leg 3$, the locus $a+ b = +1$.
+Blow up of periods along $Leg 2$, ($b =0$), occurs since the Hill endpoint $u(a,b) \to \infty$ as $b \to 0$.
+Blow up along $Leg 1$ and $Leg 3$ occur because as we approach either of these legs we have that $G(1)^2 \to 1$, that is, the `mountain peaks'' $x = \pm 1$ of $G(x)^2$ get closer and closer to satisfying $G(x)^2 = 1$, finally touching $G(x)^2 = 1$ at points of these legs, making periods very long through the reciprocal $1/\sqrt{1 - G(x)^2}$ occuring in all three period integrals.